bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 expires_in
 : OPTIONAL.
 The number of seconds in which
             the handle will expire.
 The RC MUST NOT use the handle past this time.
-The handle MAY be revoked at any point prior to its expiration.
+The AS MUST respond to an expired handle with an error.
+Note that the handle MAY be revoked at any point prior to its expiration.

 ~~~